bonniiez/pictogram-firebase/README.md

 # Pictogram
 Pictogram is a web application that implements the usage of Firebase features such as authentication, firebase Cloud Storage, and firebase Cloud Firestore.
-The application allows user to login, sign up, and upload images to firebase Cloud Storage.
+The application allows user to login, sign up, upload images and remove images from firebase Cloud Storage.
 Framer Motion is used for simple animations.

 Screenshots:
 ![pictogram-repo](public/images/pictogram-repository.png)